Sensitivity analysis for linear changes of the constraint matrix of a (mixed-integer) linear program: Bounding methods formulations

 \section{Bounding methods formulations}

 In this section, we show how to compute bounds on the optimal objective function $f(\lambda)$.
-We first discuss the naive method that consists of reusing an optimal solution as long as it remains feasible and highlight its limitations.
-Then, we present our two approaches: \begin{itemize} \item Robust optimisation: we reformulate the inner problem using several robust optimisation bounding methods separated in three types: \begin{itemize} \item one consisting of a constant solution for a given range, \item a second solution linearly dependent on $\lambda$, \item a third one takes a combination of affinely dependent solution, to form an envelope around the objective function. \end{itemize} These techniques applied on the primal problem provide upper bounds. \item Lagrangian relaxation: we dualise the constraints linked to the modification, $A_2\mathbf{x}+\lambda D\mathbf{x}\le \mathbf{b_2}$.
-Depending on the choice of the Lagrangian multiplier, we get three types of this bounding method: constant, polynomially-dependent on $\lambda$, and an envelope formed from a set of $\lambda$-dependant solutions. \end{itemize} These techniques are discussed in the next section on the primal.
+We present our three approaches: \begin{itemize} \item Robust optimisation: we reformulate the inner problem using several robust optimisation bounding methods separated in three types: \begin{itemize} \item one consisting of a constant solution for a given range, \item a second solution linearly dependent on $\lambda$, \item a third one takes a combination of affinely dependent solution, to form an envelope around the objective function. \end{itemize} These techniques provide upper bounds.
+On LP problems, they can also be applied on the dual to provide lower bounds.
+The constant bound can be applied to MILP to provide upper bounds. \item Coefficient-wise relaxation and tightening: we reformulate the $\lambda D$ part of the modification constraints into a single matrix that do not depend on $\lambda$.
+This is done by considering each coefficient of the $D$ matrix independently, hence the \textit{coefficient-wise} name.
+These bounding methods provide upper and lower bounds, even if used only on the primal.
+They however require the variables to be nonnegative.
+These methods can be applied to MILP. \item Lagrangian relaxation: we dualise the constraints linked to the modification, $A_2\mathbf{x}+\lambda D\mathbf{x}\le \mathbf{b_2}$.
+Depending on the choice of the Lagrangian multiplier, we get three types of this bounding method: constant, polynomially-dependent on $\lambda$, and an envelope formed from a set of $\lambda$-dependant solutions.
+These techniques provide lower bounds.
+On LP problems, they can also be applied on the dual problem to provide upper bounds.
+These methods can be applied to MILP by sometimes linearization to get lower bounds \end{itemize} These techniques are discussed in the next section on the primal.
 Their application to the dual problem leads to the opposite type of bound.
 In other words, if the technique applied on the primal gives a lower bound $lb(\lambda)$, resp. upper bound $ub(\lambda)$, its application on the dual yields an upper bound $ub(\lambda)$, resp. lower bound $lb(\lambda)$ on $f(\lambda)$.

-But first, for the sake of completeness, we discuss briefly the naive method of reusing an optimal solution as long as it remains feasible.